nickbakeruvic/Chess---Python-Arcade-library-/README.md

 # Python-Chess

 # Installation
-Requires arcade & stockfish modules downloaded, along with all the files in the repo Arcade module     -> pip install arcade
-Stockfish module  -> pip install stockfish
+Requires arcade & stockfish modules downloaded, along with all the files in the repo\n Arcade module&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> pip install arcade\n Stockfish module&nbsp;&nbsp;-> pip install stockfish

 # Running the game
 simply run chess.py; may take a couple seconds to load in the sprites